ffund/tcp-ip-essentials/lab2/2-arp.md

 ## ARP exercises

 In these exercises, we will consider communication between hosts in the same network segment.
 To put a packet on the network segment, the sending host wraps the packet in a Layer 2 header, which must include the destination MAC address.
-So the sending host needs to know the receiver’s MAC address before it can try to send the packet.
+The sending host needs to know the receiver’s MAC address before it can try to send the packet.
 If it doesn’t know the MAC address, it will try to find out using ARP.

 ### Exercise - ARP

-On the "romeo" host, run
+On each host, run

 ```
 arp -i eth1 -n